alexherbo2/krabby/README.md

 - Contextual commands
 - Contextual help
 - Simple interaction with external programs
+- Usable with the mouse.
+You can for example create a selection by grabbing a link with the mouse and <kbd>s</kbd> to create the selection.
+Or create multiple selections by clicking on hints with <kbd>F</kbd>.
 - Limited scope.
 Krabby is not [Vim], nor [Kakoune].
 Krabby is trying to be a navigation tool and some concepts from code editors don’t translate well.
 For example, there is no concept of mode in Krabby, but a system of contexts.